yStack/SoupImgViewer/README.md

 # SoupImgViewer

-A WPF control for showing images based on HSmartWindowControlWPF
+A WPF usercontrol for showing images based on HSmartWindowControlWPF for HALCON developers

-You can draw ROI width it
+You can draw ROI easily

 ![image](in4ig-is5wn.gif)